camjackson/rollies/src/lib/svelte-trois/README.md

 ### `<GetChild>`

 A component that exposes a svelte binding to its `Object3D` child.
-The binding is set when the component mounts, and wil be `undefined` before then.
+The binding is set when the component mounts, and will be `undefined` before then.

 Note that `svelte-cubed` currently does not expose object references or allow you to traverse the three.js scene by default.
 In order to do so, this component creates